V2AI/Det3D/.github/ISSUE_TEMPLATE/questions-help-support.md

 ---
-name: "❓How to do something?"
+name: "How to do something?"
 about: How to do X with Det3D?
 How Det3D does X?

 ---

-## ❓ How to use Det3D
+## How to use Det3D

 Questions like:

 1. How to do X with Det3D?
 2. How Det3D does X?

-Example:

-​      How to visualize detection result with Det3D?
+Example: How to visualize detection result with Det3D?

 NOTE: